1. Understanding the context of the term Viniyoga as meaning the application of Yoga

 – TKV Desikachar France August 1983

-The principles that underpinned Krishnamacharya’s approach to applying Yoga to the person became collectively grouped by the use of the term ‘the viniyoga of Yoga’ by TKV Desikachar from 1983.
-From this time the term Viniyoga also came to be integrated by TKV Desikachar into his teachings as a means to identify Krishnamacharya’s methodology of teaching Yoga.
+The principles that underpinned Krishnamacharya’s approach to applying Yoga to the person became collectively grouped under the term ‘the Viniyoga of Yoga’ by TKV Desikachar around 1980.
+Consequently, from this time the term Viniyoga also came to be integrated by TKV Desikachar into his teachings as a means to identify Krishnamacharya’s methodology of teaching Yoga.

 “The spirit of Viniyoga is starting from where one finds oneself.